rlolegario/rlolegario.github.io/index.md

 ### **Passion for Neurosciences and Aging**
 ----------------------------

   My profound interest lies in neurosciences, especially in applying neuroscientific approaches, bolstered by mathematical rigor, to the study of human aging.
 I believe that understanding the intricacies of the aging brain is crucial for improving the quality of life for older individuals and contributing to the field of geroscience.
-For further insights into this fascinating field, I maintain a website dedicated to these topics at [www.neuroscienceofaging.com](https://neuroscienceofaging.com/).
+For further insights into this fascinating field, I maintain a website dedicated to these topics at [www.neuroscienceofaging.com](https://neuroscienceofaging.com/), where I regularly share research findings, articles, and resources related to the fascinating intersection of neuroscience and aging.
+The website serves as a platform for knowledge dissemination and a hub for individuals, both experts and enthusiasts, interested in the ongoing research, breakthroughs, and innovations within the realm of neurosciences and aging.

 ### **Get in Touch**
 ---------------------------------